OlleLinderos/D2Data/README.md

 # D2Data
-Fetch visualize histories for Dota 2 accounts
+Fetch and visualize histories for Dota 2 accounts

 ## Development